 5 Steps To Charging The Clicker – Clicker Training Basics From The Labrador Site

-Giving a clicker its power is called ‘charging the clicker’.
-It’s really easy to do – just follow our five easy steps
+Giving a clicker its power to help your Labrador in their training is called ‘charging the clicker’.
+It’s really easy to do – just follow our five easy steps.

-We often mention clicker training on this website.
+I often mention clicker training on this website.
 If you have missed our clicker training introduction, you can find it here: Clicker Training: what’s it all about This article explains how to prepare your dog for the clicker training experience.
-We call this process ‘charging’ the clicker.
+I call this process ‘charging’ the clicker.

 *Products included in this article were carefully and independently selected by the Labrador Site team.
 If you decide to make a purchase from one of the links marked by an asterisk, we may earn a small commission on that sale.
 This is at no extra cost to you.